Lencof/WannaFake/README.md

 - GUI that looks similair to WannaCry
 - Timer algorithm, continues also when the PC is off
+- The victim has only 7 days to send the money

 ## Setup
-In _ransom.py_ make sure to change `YOUR WALLPAPER BACKGROUND` to an image (link from a web server) you want to use as a wallpaper
-And also change `IP` to your server IP in which you want the victim data to be sent to
+In _ransom.py_ make sure to change `YOUR WALLPAPER BACKGROUND` to an image (link from a web server) you want to use as a wallpaper and also change `IP` to your server IP in which you want the victim data to be sent to